yuanchaiyc/Ling471/assignments/ass3-draft.md

 **Do not output any text**; we need just the numbers, for faster grading.

 Below you will find the assignment description in several parts.
-If you are not sure how to do something, please make sure to also read consult the [detailed walkthrough for Parts 2 and 3](Assignment3-hints.md).
+If you are not sure how to do something, please make sure to also consult the [detailed walkthrough for Parts 2 and 3](Assignment3-hints.md).
 That walkthrough is not the only way of doing things; it is intended as helpful though.
 Ask questions!

 As before, you will **submit** your final version to the repository you created for the class in Assignment 1, and you will submit the commit number to Canvas, for time stamp.